2018 Four Wheeler Pickup Truck Of The Year: Chevy vs. Ram On- And Off-Road Mega ChallengePosted in Events on March 7, 2018

 When the pavement disappears the suspension is the first thing you notice.
 There are no harsh hits no matter how much you’re pushing it.
 “In 4WD Auto mode you’re in complete control on twisty dirt roads,” one tester noted.
 Another wrote, “very good suspension calibration.
 No head toss, violence, or uncontrolled movements.”
 And yet another was super excited to find out that the rear locker could be engaged in two-wheel drive.
 But the ZR2 wasn’t all about going fast.
-Put the transmission in Neutral to switch the Magna 3025G T-case into its 2.62:1 Low, and the 4.10 axle ratios combine with the transmission’s 4.07:1 First gear to give an incredible 43.7:1 crawl ratio.
-That’s a number we’ve become accustomed these days to seeing in manual-transmission vehicles.
+Put the transmission in Neutral to switch the Magna 3025G T-case into its 2.62:1 Low, and the 3.42 axle ratios combine with the transmission’s 4.07:1 First gear to create a 36.5:1 crawl ratio.
 Adding the torque multiplication factor of an auto along with the torquey diesel drivetrain that loves to live at slow rpms and it’s an absolutely incredible rockcrawling package.
 And with a true locking front and rear differential, whopping 30-degree approach angle, and a 23.5-degree breakover angle you can get the ZR2 up, into, over, and through just about anything you dare to point it at.
 The only off-road aspect of the vehicle we found somewhat lacking was the rather pedestrian 23.5-degree departure angle and a lack of heavy-duty undercarriage skidplating.
 Additionally, although the ZR2 sports two towhook loops on the front they are on the small side and the rear has only a receiver hitch.
 It would be nice to have some larger front loops and one or two dedicated towhooks in the rear.

 With a field-besting 19.9 mpg as-tested, the ability to tow 5,000 pounds, and capability to go pretty much anywhere off-road it wants, the Colorado ZR2 is poised to give those looking for a capable small pickup truck everything they could ask for and more.